Soyn/Funny-Program/README.md

 # Funny-Program
-##Here are some funny programs i write in python.
+##Here are some funny programs i write.

 * 1.`this is a colorful tree's screenshot.`